pingcap/docs-cn/br/backup-and-restore-faq.md

 ## How can I use BR for incremental backup in the Kubernetes environment?

 To get the `commitTs` field of the last BR backup, run the `kubectl -n ${namespace} get bk ${name}` command using kubectl.
 You can use the content of this field as `--lastbackupts`.

+## After BR restores the backup data, do I need to execute the `ANALYZE` statement on the table to update the statistics of TiDB on the tables and indexes?

+BR does not back up statistics (except in v4.0.9).
+Therefore, after restoring the backup data, you need to manually execute `ANALYZE TABLE` or wait for TiDB to automatically execute `ANALYZE`.

+In v4.0.9, BR backs up statistics by default, which consumes too much memory.
+To ensure that the backup process goes well, the backup for statistics is disabled by default starting from v4.0.10.

+If you do not execute `ANALYZE` on the table, TiDB will fail to select the optimized execution plan due to inaccurate statistics.
+If query performance is not a key concern, you can ignore `ANALYZE`.